paketo-buildpacks/blog/content/posts/0009-php-rearchitecure.md

 #### Breaking it down
-The rearchitecture has made it vastly easier for maintainers and contributors to add new functionality to the language family in the future, by breaking down what used to be three larger buildpacks, into 10+ new buildpacks responsible for single parts of the build process.
+The rearchitecture has made it vastly easier for maintainers and contributors to add new functionality to the language family, by breaking down what used to be three larger buildpacks, into 10+ new buildpacks responsible for single parts of the build process.
 This may sound like a lot of new buildpacks, but small lighter-weight buildpacks are actually what we strive